karimabdul/Envelope/README.md

 Envelope is a table based responsive email template.

-Feel free to use it for any projects, personal or commercial.
+Feel free to use it in any projects, personal or commercial.